Tips to Find Defects in Any Application While Testing

 Run logs can contain all the information about test scenarios run, their behavior under certain conditions, the expected output, the actual output, all the flows followed by the tester, defect information of any particular scenario.

-Keep a neat, understandable record of all of this and you’ll never find difficulty in reporting status to the management or even, remember if you have run a particular scenario or not, a year later.
+Keep a neat, understandable record of all of this and you’ll never have difficulty reporting status to management or even, remember, if you ran a particular scenario or not, a year later.
 It’s all there, in print!

 Conclusion